simple-login/app/README.md

 ### Run SimpleLogin Docker containers

-To run the server, you would need a config file.
-Please have a look at [](./.env.example) for an example to create one.
+To run the server, you need a config file.
+Please have a look at [config example](./.env.example) for an example to create one.
 Some parameters are optional and are commented out by default.
 Some have "dummy" values, fill them up if you want to enable these features (Paddle, AWS).

 Let's put your config file at `~/simplelogin.env`.